CJFE's active Board of Directors draws from the media, legal and business communities.

 Although his practice consists largely of defending freedom of expression either through Charter applications or defending defamation cases he maintains a vigorous plaintiff's practice where to do so would not involve media interests.

 Peter has worked and volunteered with many organizations including the International Bar Association, Ad Idem/ Canadian Media Lawyers Association, Advisory Board of OntarioNewsWatch.com the Toronto Arts Council, the Toronto Arts Council Foundation and the Writers' Trust of Canada.
 He has also served as Ontario Chief Negotiator - English - Wabagoon Mercury Pollution Negotiations (1984 - 87); 1850 Treaty Negotiations (1990 - 1994); Grassy Narrows Mediation (1990 - 1994).

-Donald Livingstone is a founding partner of Promeus, a Toronto search firm specializing in public sector leadership recruitment.
+Donald Livingstone is a funding partner of Promeus, a Toronto search firm specializing in public sector leadership recruitment.